morleym/furtive-handbook/docs/stakeholders.md

 Maybe you're the producer for a grassroots event broadcast.
 No matter what role you're playing, or what size & shape your project is, you will need to work closely with your fellow **stakeholders**: **the people who have a stake in your project**.
-They are invested in the event's outcome because they are involved with, working on, or otherwise supporting the project.
+They are invested in the project's outcome because they are involved with, working on, or otherwise supporting it.
 (If you're running a project by yourself, then consider these to be each of the different hats you're wearing!)

 Typical stakeholders involved with an event are: